pyqlsa/wdict/README.md

 ## Lib
 This crate exposes a library, but for the time being, the interfaces should be considered unstable.

-## TODO
-A list of ideas for future work:
- - archive mode to crawl and save pages locally
- - build dictionaries from local (archived) pages
- - support different mime types

 ## License